Taokt/Quest2ROS2/README.md

 `git clone git@github.com:guguroro/ros_tcp_communication.git`

 **NOTE:** ROS-TCP-Endpoint has some errors.
 We have submitted a pull request but have not received any feedback yet.
-Therefore, users are required to modify it themselves when using it.
+Therefore, users are required to modify it when using it.

 **Key Modifications:** The main adjustments were made in three places: